Hooray…I actually went somewhere!

 Here’s a crucifer with the long narrow special mustard fruit type called a “silique.”
 (Memory tip: a silique is sleek.)
 This is hairy bittercress, Cardamine hirsuta. (“Hirsute” means bearing long hais, which this species does, but the hairs are so sparse that you might miss them.
 Look at the leaf bases for the hairs.

 The third mini-mustard is another silicle-producer.
 It’s one of the weeds whose common name references the coin-like appearance of the fruits: perfoliate pennycress, Thlaspi perfoliatum.

 This is actually a rather uncommon species of Thlaspi, at least compared to the ubiquitous “field pennycress,” Thlaspi arvense, seen in profusion along roadsides and in waste places.
 (What is a “waste place” anyway?)

 I’d like to give you my two cent’s worth about how to distinguish these two penny-cresses.
-The so-called “perfoliate” one has leaves are clasping at the base (not actually perfoliate, however) whereas the field pennycress has its leaves tapered to the base.
+The so-called “perfoliate” one has leaves clasping at the base (not actually perfoliate, however) whereas field pennycress has its leaves tapered to the base.

 The other difference is in the fruits: larger and more deeply notched in the more common species.